 Aircraft History

 Built by Bell in Buffalo, New York.
-Delivered to the U.S. Army.
-Disassembled and shipped overseas to the South Pacific and reassembled.
+Delivered to the U.S. Army Air Force (USAAF) as P-39K-1-BE Airacobra serial number 42-4358.
+Disassembled and shipped overseas to the South Pacific West Pacific (SWPA) and reassembled.

 Wartime History

-Assigned to the 5th Air Force, 35th Fighter Group, 40th Fighter Squadron.
-Assigned to pilot William F. McDonough.
-Nose number 23.
-No known nickname.
-Nose art was a large Walt Disney "Donald Duck" in an angle outfit on the right side of the nose.
+Assigned to the 5th Air Force (5th AF), 35th Fighter Group (35th FG), 40th Fighter Squadron (40th FS).
+Assigned to pilot 1st Lt.
+William F. McDonough.
+Squadron number 23 in white on the nose armament panel.
+The propeller spinner and tip of the tail were painted red.
+No known nickname with the nose art was of Walt Disney "Donald Duck" in an angle outfit on the right side of the nose.
 Many personnel posed with this Airacobra due to the memorable nose art.
-The propeller spinner and tip of the tail were painted red.

-Operated from 12 Mile Drome near Port Moresby and later Tsilli-Tsilli Airfield flying missions over New Guinea.
+This Airacobra operated from 12 Mile Drome near Port Moresby and later operated from Tsilli-Tsilli Airfield flying missions over New Guinea.

 Ultimate fate unknown, not lost in combat or accident, likely scrapped or otherwise disappeared.